greggman/DeJson.NET/README.md

 I tried to use JSON.NET but I needed it for Unity3D.
 Unity3D is apparently using .NET 2.0.
-JSON.NET supports .NET 2.0 but I couldn't get it to do.
+JSON.NET supports .NET 2.0 but I couldn't get it to work.
 In particular I couldn't get it to handle the 2 advanced cases above.
 In JSON.NET you can apparently handle the first case where the field that determines the type is in the class being deserialized but unfortunately to do that it uses some advanced features of Linq